 Biblical doctrine spin – phrase – “a form of debate, argument, or propaganda that promulgates a biased interpretation of the scriptures as the only viewpoint with any merit.”

 I just created that phrase and definition.
 Perhaps one could accuse me of “spinning” something to suit my own personal biases.
 Maybe, but throughout my life I’ve witnessed more of this than I care to recall, and it concerns me.

-I’m especially sensitive to this because I’ve been guilty of participating in it.
+I’m especially sensitive to “spinning” because I’ve been guilty of participating in it.
 It’s one thing to point out doctrinal tenets that anchor me in the Word of God.
-It’s quite another to recognize that I’ve often found myself down in the “debate pit” swinging and slinging at everyone else because they don’t hold my personal understanding of what the bible espouses.
+It’s quite another to recognize that I’ve often found myself down in the “debate pit.”
+I’ve found myself swinging and slinging at everyone else because they don’t hold my personal understanding of what the Bible espouses.

 I see nothing wrong with discussing dissenting viewpoints.
 However, there have been times when I’ve displayed some pretty un-Christian-like behavior towards those who disagree with me.
 It’s shameful and embarrassing.
 I can’t think of one time when I’ve walked away feeling good about what I thought I was trying to accomplish…and yet, often I’ve rationalized that my stance is the correct view and that people need to hear about it.

 “Then the King will say to those on his right, ‘Come, you who are blessed by my Father, inherit the kingdom prepared for you from the foundation of the world.
 For I was hungry and you gave me food, I was thirsty and you gave me drink, I was a stranger and you welcomed me, I was naked and you clothed me, I was sick and you visited me, I was in prison and you came to me.’